2024 College Swimming Carnival

 - Limited canteen facilities will be available – boys are encouraged to bring their own food & drink for the day.

-- It is imperative that students do not bring large sums of money or valuable equipment.
-In these situations, it is impossible for the College to take responsibility for items that may go missing.
+- It is imperative that students do not bring large sums of money or valuable equipment such as airpods etc. In these situations, it is impossible for the College to take responsibility for items that may go missing.

 - As the carnival is held indoors, it will be held even in the event of obvious inclement weather.